Tag: korean-interior-film-lx

 “This is strange.”

-“It wasn’t this hard at the academy.”
+“It wasn’t this hard during vinyl wrap training.”

 Looking back,